jjmlovesgit/Browser-Speech/README.md

 After setup, Pocket voices appear as voice choices in apps that use the native Microsoft/browser speech APIs.

-Optomized for 100% offline use cases.
+Optomized for 100% offline use cases as these voices use a local Pocket TTS model.

 ## Quick Start for Windows